Does NYCDA provide housing?

 Is NYCDA Accredited?

-Yes, through the National Association of Schools of Theatre (NAST) and by the New York State Board of Regents.
+Yes, NYCDA is an institutionally accredited member of the National Association of Schools of Theatre (NAST) and is chartered as a college by the New York State Board of Regents.

 Will I get college credits?
 And if so, who will accept them?